 We present a case of a 63-year-old man presented to our general surgery emergency department with high fever and difficulty in walking due to pain in the right groin for a few days.
-The clinical examination revealed irreducible inguinoscrotal swelling on the right side and tenderness to touch, measuring about $6 \times 4$ cm with overlying erythematous skin changes.
+The clinical examination revealed irreducible inguinoscrotal swelling on the right side and tenderness to touch, measuring about 6×4 cm with overlying erythematous skin changes.
 The patient noticed an inguinal mass about one year ago, but without any other symptoms.
 Laboratory tests showed leukocytosis (14,200 leukocytosis/μL).
 Presumptive diagnosis was of an incarcerated inguinoscrotal hernia.
 The patient's medical history was significant for type 2 diabetes mellitus and arterial hypertension.
-The patient was immediately taken to the operating room.
+Patient was immediately taken to operating room.
 Surgery started with a right inguinal approach.
 The exploration of the inguinal canal was performed.
-The spermatic cord was dissected and showed a tumorous mass that was $9 \times 9$ cm in size.
-The urologist was immediately called to the operating room, and radical inguinal orchiectomy was performed, with high ligation of the right cord and removal of the entire tumor mass.
-Posterior inguinal wall weakness was observed and the defect was repaired using the Bassini technique.
-Postoperative histopathological examination (Figure 1) and immunohistochemistry (Figure 2) suggested an angiomyolipoma of the spermatic cord.
-After surgery, whole-body computed tomography (CT) was performed in order to exclude other tumors, and all findings were normal.
-Also, serum tumor markers (lactate dehydrogenase, alpha-fetoprotein, and beta human chorionic gonadotropin) were within normal limits.
-The postoperative course was uneventful and the patient was discharged on the fifth postoperative day.
+The spermatic cord was dissected and showed a timorous mass that was 9 x 9 cm in size.
+The urologist was immediately called to operating room, and radical inguinal orchiectomy was performed, with high ligation of the right cord and removal of the entire tumor mass.
+Posterior inguinal wall weakness was observed and defect was repaired using the Bassini technique.
+Postoperative histopathological examination (Figure 1) and immunohistochemistry (Figure 2) suggested angiomyolipoma of spermatic cord.
+After surgery whole body computer tomography was performed due to exclusion of other tumors, and all findings were normal.
+Also, serum tumor markers (lactate dehydrogenase, alphafetoprotein, and beta human chorionic gonadotrophin) were within normal limits.
+The postoperative course was uneventful and patient was discharged on the 5th postoperative day.